netogerbi/react-enterprise-2022/README.md

 ## Instalation

-open the terminal on the root folder and type the following.
+Open the terminal on the root folder and type the following.

 To install all packages at once: